hariscoder3/hariscoder3/README.md

   - Part of a team that developed a project focused on **AI goal generation for industry-relevant exam data** analysis using the Codestral AI model.

 - **OpenAI o1 for Drug Design**:
-  - Contributed to the development of a digital assistant designed to **accelerate drug discovery**, improving accuracy and reducing costs for R&D in areas such as cancer treatment.
+  - Currently working on developing a digital assistant designed to **accelerate drug discovery**, improving accuracy and reducing costs for R&D in areas such as cancer treatment.

 - **Retrieval-Augmented Generation for Religious Texts** (AI Summer Internship):
   - Worked on **Quran and Hadith text retrieval** using RAG and Google Search API during an internship focused on advanced retrieval techniques.